Disability Focus Employer Tax Incentives

 Businesses accommodating or hiring employees with disabilities may qualify for tax credits and deductions.
 There are three federal tax incentives available.
 They include the Work Opportunity Tax Credit (WOTC), Disabled Access Credit, and Architectural Barrier Removal Tax Deduction.
 There are also state employer tax incentives.
 More information and additional resource links are provided within this resource page.

 Work Opportunity Tax Credit (WOTC) - This tax credit provides employers incentives to hire qualified individuals from different target groups that are inclusive of people with disabilities.
 The maximum tax credit could reach as high as $9,600, depending on the employee hired and the length of employment.
-This link connects you with the latest resources from DOL ETA resource website with program brochure, frequently asked questions, and youtube video providing a helpful program overview.
+This link connects you with the latest resources from DOL ETA resource website.